portdebarcelona/OpenInfoAPI-Ports/docs/CatalogueIntroduction.md

 # Catalogue of APIs
-This catalogue enumerates a list of APIs with information about ports that can be useful for the logistic activities and also for the citiens that want to know more about what is happening in a port.
+This catalogue enumerates a list of APIs with information about ports that can be useful for the logistic activities and for the citizens that want to know more about what is happening in a port.

 ## Domains